RBilsland/Microbit-Sensor-Network/README.md

 From here any information that is being sent to the WebSocket node is also sent to the Debug node.
 Hopefully this will give you an insight to what information is / isn't being sent.

 ### Browser Based Front-end
 This web page does not need to be served from a web server.
 Download the [Microbit-Sensor-Network.html](Web/Microbit-Sensor-Network.html "Microbit-Sensor-Network.html") .html file and double click it in your file explorer to view it in your browser.
-If you are viewing this page on your Raspberry Pi then there is nothing to change, but if you are using another machine on the same network then you'll need to change the following line at the top of the .html file from "localhost" to the name of your Raspberry Pi
+If you are viewing this page on your Raspberry Pi then there is nothing to change, but if you are using another machine on the same network then you'll need to change the following line at the top of the .html file from "localhost" to the name of your Raspberry Pi:

 	const wsServerURL = "ws://localhost:1880/";